The Biden Campaign Pushed Iowa Staffers to Drive in Dangerous Weather

-On December 30, with Iowa sheathed in snow, the campaign instructed staffers that its inclement weather policy was being suspended, according to staff text messages reviewed by The Nation.
+On December 30, with Iowa sheathed in snow, the campaign’s regional organizing director for Iowa, Kay Glad, instructed staffers that its inclement weather policy was being suspended, according to staff text messages reviewed by The Nation.

-The policy had allowed them to avoid driving during potentially hazardous weather conditions; but at that busy time, they were calling it off.
+The policy had allowed them to avoid driving during potentially hazardous weather conditions, but, at that busy time, it was being called off.

 Glad added: “By showing an ability to be adaptable, flexible, and willing to what [sic] you’ve been hired to do, then that is the most basic threshold of demonstrating your ability of leading others.
 Every single day is an audition for post-Iowa.”

-Note: Editor’s note: This story has been updated with additional comments from the Biden campaign.